A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Discussion

 \paragraph{Decision on administration of chemotherapeutic agents depends on the spatial dose distribution} The numerical example in Section \ref{sec: example} compares the fractionation regimens for a photon and proton treatment plan.
-The difference between the two is attributed to a better sparing of the normal lung achieved by the proton therapy and thus smaller values of sparing factors, $\bar{\delta}$, and $\overline{\delta^2}$ (note that smaller sparing factors do not necessarily lead to a smaller $\sfe$).
-In particular, in order to use chemotherapeutic agents with additivity mechanism along with the proton treatment, larger values of $\cat/\can$ are required compared to the photon treatment.
-This is because administration of a systemic agent with the proton treatment is not beneficial unless its relative additive effect ($\cat/\can$ ratio) is sufficiently large.
+The difference between the two is attributed to a better sparing of the normal lung achieved by the proton therapy and thus smaller values of sparing factors, $\bar{\delta}$ and $\overline{\delta^2}$ (note that smaller sparing factors do not necessarily lead to a smaller $\sfe$).
+In particular, in order to use chemotherapeutic agents with only the additivity mechanism along with the proton treatment, larger values of $\cat/\can$ are required compared to the photon treatment.
+This is because administration of a systemic agent with the proton treatment is not beneficial unless its relative additive effect ($\cat/\can$) is sufficiently large.
 In other words, chemotherapeutic agents that are used concomitantly with proton plans are expected to have larger selectivity in their additivity mechanism.
 On the other hand, in order to use radio-sensitizers along with proton treatments, smaller values of $\mat/\man$ are acceptable compared to photon treatments.
 This is because photon treatments typically deliver low doses of radiation to a large part of the lung, which is so-called \emph{low-dose bath} (see the DVH curve of normal lung for the photon plan in Figure \ref{fig: DVH}).
 The radio-sensitization mechanism increases the normal-lung toxicity caused by the low-dose bath.
-In contrast, the proton treatment has a significantly smaller low-dose bath; thereby reducing the radio-sensitization activity in the normal lung.
-Therefore, radio-sensitizers with a smaller preferential effect (smaller $\mat/\man$ ratio) may be used along with proton treatments.
+In contrast, the proton treatment has a significantly smaller low-dose bath, thereby reducing the radio-sensitization activity in the normal lung.
+Hence, it may be still beneficial to administer radio-sensitizers with a smaller preferential effect (smaller $\mat/\man$) along with the proton treatment.